-Digital painting is becoming more popular with artists, but for artists who are still drawing on paper or painting on canvas, an art scanner makes it possible for graphite artists, colored pencil artists, and pastel artists to share their creations to people online without losing the main essence vividness of the creation.
+Digital printing is becoming more popular with artists.
+However, for artists who are still drawing on paper or painting on canvas, an art scanner makes it possible for graphite artists, colored pencil artists, and pastel artists to share their creations with people online without losing the main essence of the vividness of the artwork.

-I have come up with a list of some of the most popular art scanners artists use today to share and sell their art online.
+NFAM did some research and came up with a list of some of the most popular art scanners artists use today to share and sell their art online.

 Best Art Scanner For Graphite Drawings

-The drawings I am sharing are some examples of my art scanned on the Epson Perfection V600.
+These drawings by Dave Navue are some examples of graphite drawings scanned on the Epson Perfection V600.

 The Epson Perfection V600 captures every pencil stroke without losing the delicate values of a greyscale drawing.
-I even use the art scanner for my pastel paintings, and it captures all of the vibrant colors of pastels.
+The Epson Perfection V600 captures the vivid and vibrant colors of pastel paintings.

 - 6400 x 9600 resolution

-- High-Quality photo editing software that allows you to edit your image before it scans.
+- High-Quality photo editing software allows you to edit your image before it scans.

 - Perfect for scanning graphite, watercolors, pastels, and smaller oil and acrylic paintings.

 - Vivid reproductions up to 17″ x 22″